 When the Christian Emperor of Rome, Honorius, heard about the monk he declared him a Christian martyr and put an end to the games.
-It's believed the year of St. Telemachus' death was 391 and the last gladiatorial fight in 404.
+It's believed the year of St. Telemachus' death was 391 and the last gladiatorial fight 13 years later in 404.